TheHorusHawk/creative/content/pages/Games.md

-Title: Interactive Stuff
+Title: Interactive

 I wrote an interactive piece of writing, using a software called Twine.
 These things are generally called "Interactive Fictions".
 There's no gameplay element to it, you navigate it by choosing from a selection of possible responses.

 Have a crack at it if you're in the mood to read.
-[Here it is.]({static}/IFs/IF.html)
+It's called [Conversation]({static}/IFs/IF.html).

 [//]: # (Or play it within [a frame]({filename}/hidden/IF.md).)